 Previous Investigation/Action NIRIS Document Number Date Activities Memorandum to Site File: Non-Significant Changes to the Remedy (CH2M, 2020) 008345 2019-2020 Based on the groundwater investigation results, LTM of groundwater for 4,4'-DDD and 4,4'-DDT will be conducted every 5 years and an aquifer use LUC will be reinstated.
 The HHRA review concluded that there were no unacceptable risks to future residents from exposure to soil or sediment.
 Therefore, the non-industrial use control LUC will be removed.
 A Memorandum to Site File was issued documenting the non-significant change to the remedy.
 Land Use Control Implementation Plan Update (CH2M, 2021) 008729 2021 A Land Use Control Implementation Plan (LUCIP) was prepared to document changes to LUCs.
-Based on the comprehensive data and human health risk assessment review and the groundwater sampling conducted in 2018, the non-industrial use control LUC was removed and the aquifer use control LUC was reinstated.
+Based on the comprehensive data and HHRA review and the groundwater sampling conducted in 2018, the non-industrial use control LUC was removed and the aquifer use control LUC was reinstated.
 An updated Notice of Contaminated Site was filed with Onslow County real property records in October 2021.
+Long-term Monitoring (CH2M, 2023) Pending upload 2023-present LTM is being reinstituted in 2023 and will include sampling of one shallow well for 4,4'-DDD and 4,4'-DDT analysis every 5 years.